Proposed Idaho College of Osteopathic Medicine (ICOM)

 In the United States, two types of physicians practice medicine.
 Most physicians hold the Doctor of Medicine degree (MD), while osteopathic physicians hold the Doctor of Osteopathic Medicine degree (DO).
 Both DOs and MDs lead the healthcare team and are licensed in all 50 states and are represented in every specialty.
 Both are recognized for the high quality of their training.
 It is very competitive to get into both DO and MD medical schools in the US (e.g. high MCATs and GPAs).
 While both DOs and MDs are very similar, there are some differences.
 For example, DOs have an additional 250 (or more) hours in hands-on osteopathic principles and practice and are more likely to go into primary care.

 IMPORTANT INFORMATION ABOUT PRE-ACCREDITATION STATUS

-"The Proposed Idaho College of Osteopathic Medicine (ICOM) is in pre-accreditation status on May 4, 2017 and can not solicit nor accept applications for students until provisional accreditation is achieved."
+"ICOM is in Pre-Accreditation status and can not solicit nor accept applications for students until permission is granted from the accrediting body."